Every feature and functionality that we’ve ever cooked in our Slido kitchen has been carefully tested by our own team.

 To allow for that, we start collecting questions a week before each all-hands meeting.
 Our Internal Comms Manager, Kristina Kumor, pops a link to Slido in our Slack’s #general channel.

 We also let our teammates submit their questions into Slido anytime during the meeting.
 They can do so either anonymously or with a name (while the braver ones can raise their hand and speak up).

 Our CEO, Peter Komornik, then addresses these questions during his AMA (Ask Me Anything) session at the end of each all-hands.
 To make sure the most burning issues get discussed, we go through the submitted questions and upvote the ones we identify with.

 We also use live polling during our town halls.

 Since all-hands is about and for the people, we like to acknowledge our team’s highlights.
-Each of us picks one moment from last month — either a professional or a personal triumph — and submits it into Slido via our Ideas feature.
+Each of us picks one moment from last month — either a professional or a personal triumph — and submits it into Slido.
 We then display all our highlights on the screen to share with the rest of the team and use upvoting to support the ones we like.

 Another way to lift team spirits is our regular Silent hero activity.
 Using a word cloud poll, each member of our team nominates a colleague who, in their opinion, did an outstanding job last month.